For many, many, MANY writers, the process of blogging begins like this:

 You want a content calendar?
 Great!
 Make a content calendar.
 Stat with:

-Step One: Determine How Many Posts You Need
+1. Determine How Many Posts You Need

 This is simple math.
 Most blogs get their best results with one or two high-quality posts per week.
 Multiply the number of weeks you want to plan for by the number of posts per week.